fluid-project/jira-to-11ty/src/issues/SJRK-122.md

     {
       "author": "Gregor Moss",
       "date": "2018-07-17T12:09:10.950-0400",
-      "body": "@@Alan Harnum can you please remind me what the use of this will be?\n" },
+      "body": "Alan Harnum can you please remind me what the use of this will be?\n" },
     {
       "author": "Gregor Moss",